 In addition to the alteration of dress code in 2000, when girls were given the option to wear white pantsuits, another notable change came in 2016.
 In an effort to become more inclusive, OPRF graduates were given the option to wear either white or dark clothes that follow the traditional dress codes regardless of gender.

-Seniors at OPRF have voted in the past to decide if they want to retain the formal attire over the option of caps and gowns.
-Each time they decided to continue the tradition.
-At this year's graduation ceremony, they again wore formal dress, thus continuing a tradition of more than 140 years.
+Seniors at OPRF had voted in the past to decide if they want to retain the formal attire over the option of caps and gowns.
+Each time they decided to continue the tradition; until 2019, when the 140 year old tradition came to an end.
+How long that change lasts is up to future graduates.